ryukau/VSTPlugins/docs/manual/BasicLimiter/BasicLimiter_en.md

 - <kbd>Shift</kbd> + <kbd>Left Drag</kbd>: Fine adjustment.

 ## Caution
 The algorithm used in BasicLimiter causes over-limiting when input amplitude is extremely high.
 When over-limiting happens, higher input amplitude turns into lower output amplitude.
-This problems is expected to happen when input amplitude exceeds `2^53`, or 319 in decibel.
+This problems is expected to happen when input amplitude exceeds `2^53`, or +319 dB.

 ## Block Diagram
 If the image is small, use <kbd>Ctrl</kbd> + <kbd>Mouse Wheel</kbd> or "View Image" on right click menu to scale.